 amend-publishedAffects most commands that amend to "HEAD".

 rebase-publishedAffects commands that perform interactive rebases.
-This includes commands from the commit popup that modify a commit other than "HEAD", namely the various fixup and squash variants.
+This includes commands from the commit transient that modify a commit other than "HEAD", namely the various fixup and squash variants.

 edit-publishedAffects the commands

 magit-diff-edit-hunk-commit.
 These two commands make it quite easy to accidentally edit a published commit, so you should think twice before configuring them not to ask for confirmation.